Empowering Personal Growth Through Compassionate Counselling,

 About Me

-I’ve spent years working in the mental health sector supporting people through crisis and recovery with organisations that include a domestic abuse charity for women, MIND, and a mental health charity.
-These experiences have deepened my understanding of what people go through and how powerful it can be to speak to someone who really gets it.
+Professionally, I've spent years working in the mental health sector supporting people through crisis and recovery with organisations that include a domestic abuse charity for women, MIND, and a charity supporting people through crisis.
+These showed me how powerful it is to be truly heard and understood.

-At Nadine Langford Counselling, I offer integrative therapy, drawing from person-centred, CBT, and psychodynamic approaches.
-This means I tailor our work to suit you.
+As a counsellor, I offer integrative therapy from a trauma-informed perspective.
+I draw from person-centred, CBT, and psychodynamic approaches.
+Therapy is tailored to suit you.
 Your pace, your needs, your goals.

-I’ve supported people from all walks of life to move through pain, understand themselves more deeply, and start creating the kind of life they want to live.
-It’s not always easy, but with commitment and care, change is absolutely possible.
+I’ve supported people from all walks of life to move through pain, reconnect with themselves, and start building lives that feel meaningful.
 There is light at the end of the tunnel, and therapy can help you find it.

-When I’m not working, I prioritise ongoing learning, self-reflection, time in nature, and the practices that help me stay grounded because I believe we all deserve space to grow.
+Outside work, I prioritise ongoing learning, self-reflection, time in nature, and the practices that keep me grounded.
+I believe we all deserve space to grow.

 I look forward to meeting you.